 Treating Biochar Prior to Application—The purpose of treating biochar, called activating, or inoculating, or charging, is to fill the nutrient storage capacity of the biochar and pre-load it with microorganisms so it will cause the least disruption in the growing medium, and will immediately begin doing its work in the soil and providing nutrients to plants.

 Charging with liquid—This method produces quicker results and biochar that can be applied sooner.
 It follows a common pattern—add nutrients, add liquid, and let it sit.
 Some proponents of this method claim that aeration of the liquid mixture is essential for the flourishing of microorganisms in the biochar since the beneficial organisms we want need oxygen to proliferate.
 If aeration is not used, biochar can be activated by mixing in a source of nutrients and letting it sit before adding it to your soil.
-The liquid is usually water, and the source of nutrients can be organic or synthetic fertilizer, compost, manure, fish emulsion, worm castings, etc.
+The liquid is usually water, and the source of nutrients can be organic or conventional fertilizer, compost, manure, fish emulsion, worm castings, etc.

-The llquid method will also store microorganisms to a greater or lesser degree, depending on the nutrient material used.
+The llquid method will also store microorganisms to a greater or lesser degree, depending on the nutrient material and process used.
 Shorter soaking periods may not allow microorganisms to develop to the same extent as the compost method, and access to oxygen is necessary for aerobic microorganisms to proliferate.
 Also, using this method to activate biochar in any substantial volume would be cumbersome for a home gardener.

 Methods for Charging/Inoculating Biochar